excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 #### `onCollabButtonClick`

 This callback is triggered when clicked on the collab button in excalidraw.
 If not supplied, the collab dialog button is not rendered.

+#### `onPaste`

+This callback is triggered when something is pasted to the scene.
+This callback need to return a `boolean` to prevent or not the current clipboard management flow.

+Returning `true` will stop the native excalidraw clipboard management flow (nothing insert to the scene).

 #### `isCollaborating`